SamEThibault/meta-pe-prep/General/general_questions.md

+# General Questions
+These questions test one's understanding of the Linux process lifecycle, system calls, the boot process, and general internet networking protocols.

 # Explain in details, down to the machine language, what steps are executed after you type `ps` in the terminal
 - Terminal captures input `ps` as a string and stores it in a buffer
 - Shell (Bash probably) reads the input when Enter is pressed